bit-country/bitcountry-docs/docs/node-operator.md

 title: How to run a node
 ---

 Tewai Chain is a Bit.Country Metaverse Public Testnet.
-Tewai means "The Water in Maori", and we aim to create a Tewai Protocol to become the most important substances on metaverse and flows like water that adjust to any objects.
+Tewai means "The Water" in Maori, and we aim to make Tewai Protocol become the most important substance for the metaverse and flows like water adjusting to any objects.

-If you would like to support and be a part of the most important aspects of the future Metaverse, you can apply to become a Node Operator to run the Tewai Protocol using this section [Run a node](node-operator/#run-a-node).
+If you would like to support and be a part of the most important aspects of the future Metaverse, you can apply to become a Collator Node Operator to run the Tewai Protocol through our testnet and up to mainnet launch as a Parachain Collator.

+Head into this section [Run a node](node-operator/#run-a-node).
 Or if you simply wanted to accessing Bit.Country metaverse, click [Access Bit.Country](https://bit.country).

 ## Run a node